Fitness centre manager

 - fitness instructing.

-Training and professional development should continue throughout your career and can be undertaken in many ways.
-For example, CIMSPA provides a range of education and development opportunities for their members along with information on industry-recognised training and qualifications.
-Details of CIMSPA-endorsed education providers can be found on CIMSPA’s directory.
+Training and professional development should continue throughout your career and can be done in many ways.
+For example, CIMSPA provides a range of education and development opportunities for their members, along with information on industry-recognised training and qualifications.
+Details of CIMSPA-endorsed education providers can be found in CIMSPA's directory.

-There are different levels of membership available with CIMSPA depending on your experience and qualifications and you should contact CIMSPA to explore what membership category best suits you.
+There are different levels of membership available depending on your experience and qualifications and you should contact the website to explore what membership best suits you.

-In general, to be eligible for CIMSPA membership you must have achieved CIMSPA recognised qualifications, so this is always important to check before spending money on training.
+In general, to be eligible for membership, you must have achieved CIMSPA recognised qualifications, so this is always important to check before spending money on training.

-Advice on fitness and leisure education and qualifications can come from various sector companies, including:
+Advice on fitness and leisure qualifications can come from various sector companies, including:

 Career prospects

-Promotion prospects are usually good if you've gained the right experience, though career development often means moving to a larger centre where you can take on greater responsibility.
+Promotion prospects are usually good if you've gained the right experience, though career development often means moving to a larger centre where you may take on greater responsibility.

 Internal promotion is possible once sufficient experience has been gained.
-Progression may be to jobs such as centre manager, operations manager, general manager, or to regional manager where you may manage several centres.
+Progression may be to jobs such as centre manager, operations manager, general manager, or to regional manager, where you may oversee a number of centres.
 It's also possible to move into a sales or marketing role, either for a large centre or chain of centres.

 The broad base of transferable management skills gained in the fitness industry may also make it possible to move into other aspects of general management.